-Since 1999, the Central Bank of Brazil has allowed the real/U.S. dollar exchange rate to float freely, and during that period, the real/U.S. dollar exchange rate has fluctuated considerably.
-In the past, the Central Bank of Brazil has intervened occasionally to control unstable movements in foreign exchange rates.
-We cannot predict whether the Central Bank of Brazil or the Brazilian government will continue to let the real float freely or will intervene in the exchange rate market through a currency band system or otherwise.
-The real may depreciate or appreciate substantially in the future.
+The Central Bank of Brazil allows the real/U.S. dollar exchange rate to float freely, and it has intervened occasionally to control unstable movements in foreign exchange rates.
+We cannot predict whether the Central Bank of Brazil or the Brazilian government will continue to let the real float freely o will intervene in the exchange rate market through a currency band system or otherwise.
+The real may depreciate or appreciate against the U.S. dollar substantially in the future.
 For more information on these risks, see the information appearing under the heading "Risk Factors" in this prospectus supplement.